dnadales/presentations/why-fp-matters-me-remix/why-fp-matters-me-remix.md

 ## About the functional solution

+- Program the way you think vs program the way the machine thinks.
 - It is declarative: I say what to compute, not how.
 - We can reason about its correctness:
     - Less probability of introducing errors.